epsylon3/odbgscript/doc/ReadMe.txt

 ---------------
 1.62 SVN ( May 2007)
 + Indent/color ASM Blocks (EXEC/ENDE)
++ Added GCI parameter COMMAND to get asm command string
 * DF/SF flags fixed
 * EOB with EXEC/ENDE fixed
+* After Error Script Cursor, also added "!" symbol in front of line

 1.61 (23 May 2007)
 + Script Window can now display comments (only comments with ";")